-With changing schedules and class sizes, it is a possibility that gymnasiums will be less available for teaching physical education this fall.
+During the recent pandemic, teachers moved classrooms outdoors out of necessity only to find that teaching physical education opened up all sorts of new and exciting teaching and learning opportunities.
 You can use this as an opportunity to get creative - as physical education can be taught anywhere - particularly outdoors.